Insteon Programming · PLM Basics · X10 · PLM Receiving · Insteon Commands · Ramp Rates · Devices

 Product ID:

 the model number given by the manufacturer.
 Available from the manufacturer.
+In HouseLinc 2 this also appears on the Advanced tab for the device.

 DevCat:

-the Device Category of the device.
-For example, all types of dimmers are 0x01.
-To read this, you want a Set Button Pressed message.
+To read this manually, you want a Set Button Pressed message.
 Some devices (possibly all i2 devices) will give one if you send an ID Request command.
 You can also actually push the button to put the device in linking mode, and it should send this broadcast message.
 The information is given in place of the To address.
 E.g. in a broadcast Set Button Pressed message, if the To address is 03.05.76, the device is DevCat 03, SubCat 05, Firmware 76 (which makes it a serial PLM).
+Some newer devices will respond to a Product Data Request command (command1 = 0x03, command2 = 0x00).
+The response will be an extended message with DevCat as D5, SubCat as D6, and Firmware as D7.

 Indigo Product ID: If you are using Indigo, convert the product ID into hexadecimal.
 The first two digits are the DevCat, and the second two are the SubCat.
 For example, the serial PLM is product ID 773.
 Converted to hexadecimal, this is 0x0305.
 The DevCat is 0x03, and the SubCat is 0x05.